rawitat/gtypist_lessons/programming_quotes.typ

 *:G3_8
 I:J. von Neumann
 S:In mathematics you don't understand things.
-You just get used to thme.
+You just get used to them.

 *:G3_9
 I:Alan J. Perlis